Bachelor of Science in Physics

 The bachelor of science (B.S.) in physics program at Wayne State gives students a deep foundation of knowledge and problem-solving ability on which they can build a variety of careers.

-Due to our small student/faculty ratio, physics majors are assured of unusually close interaction with their teachers and mentors.
-The B.S. in physics program is primarily for students who intend to go on to graduate study in physics.
-It also satisfies the requirements of industrial and government employers who demand a traditional education in physics.
+Thanks to our small student/faculty ratio, physics majors are assured of unusually close interaction with their teachers and mentors.
+Although the B.S. in physics program is primarily targeting students interested in graduate studies in physics, it also satisfies the requirements of industrial and government employers who demand a traditional education in physics.